NotAShelf/notashelf.dev/apps/notashelf.dev/posts/nix-remote-builders.md

 keywords: ["nix", "nixos", "tutorial", "linux"]
 ---

-# Getting Remote Builders to Build your Nix Derivations

 Nix is a package manager--nay, a _build tool_[^1] that is capable of scaling both vertically and horizontally through its **Binary Caches** and **Remote Builders** respectively.